 The initiative offered by RHB Singapore is intended to help borrowers facing difficulties meeting repayments under their existing mortgage loans, by allowing them to defer repayment of the principal or both principal and interest up to 31 December 2020.

-If you are facing cash flow constraints and have difficulties repaying your residential mortgage during this period, you can consider applying for a mortgage repayment deferment to lower your monthly debt payments up to 31 December 2020.
+If you are facing cash flow constraints and have difficulties repaying your mortgage during this period, you can consider applying for a mortgage repayment deferment to lower your monthly debt payments up to 31 December 2020.
 Regular mortgage instalments will resume after the deferment period.

 You can choose to defer up to 31 December 2020, either: